Source:The New Democrat – Socialist Party presidential candidate, Eugene Debbs.

-But you got to know that U.S. Senator Bernie of Vermont the only self-described Socialist in Congress is a Socialist, as well as several members of the Congressional Progressive Caucus.
-Both in the House and Senate that Senator Sanders is a member of.
+But you got to know that U.S. Senator Bernie of Vermont (the only self-described Socialist in Congress) is a Socialist, as well as several members of the so-called Congressional Progressive Caucus, both in the House and Senate that Senator Sanders is a member of.
 But most of the members of the CPC prefer to be viewed as Progressives because of the negative stereotypes that come with being viewed as a Socialist or even a Social Democrat.

 Socialism hasn’t failed in the sense that their ideas have failed or are considered too extreme.
 At least what would be viewed as mainstream both in America and in Europe that is democratic socialism, that combines both capitalism, a vibrant private sector, but that is heavily taxed and regulated to fund a very large welfare state to provide a lot of the services that people need to live well.
 From education to healthcare that is common in Scandinavia.
 A long with a safety net for people who are unemployed and so-forth.
 That is basically Scandinavian or Nordic capitalism, which is the mainstream form of socialism in Europe.